 - Covers the fundamentals and practice of DNA vaccines

 - Describes methods for the isolation and propagation of human dendritic cells

 Microbiologists, immunologists, mycologists, and parasitologists

-"This is a very useful book that should not be kept in a bookshelf but will certainly be very helpful if put on the laboratory bench." -INTERNATIONAL JOURNAL OF MEDICAL MICROBIOLOGY (2003) "The book is clearly presented, packed with protocols, and well illustrated" MICROBIOLOGY TODAY "...it represents a valuable addition to the microbiologists' reference source" IMMUNOLOGY TODAY Praise for the Series: "An invaluable resource for the detailed analysis of cellular gene function and genome architecture."
-NATURE
+Praise for the first edition: "This is a useful compendium of methods and techniques for those wishing to examine the immune responses to infections in vitro and in vivo."
+"The book is clearly presented, packed with protocols, and well illustrated" —Microbiology Today "...it represents a valuable addition to the microbiologists' reference source" —Immunology Today Praise for the Series: "An invaluable resource for the detailed analysis of cellular gene function and genome architecture." —NATURE

 Max Planck Institute for Infection Biology, Berlin, Germany